NeuroLIAA/sibs/MatlabCode/data_new/new_matrix/README.md

 # Experimental data

-In folders `simg` and `ssubj` can be found the anonymized behavioral data grouped by image and by subject respectively.
+In folders `sinfo_img` and `sinfo_sub` can be found the anonymized behavioral data grouped by image and by subject respectively.

-The aggregated data can be found on the file `bla`.
+The aggregated data can be found on the file `info_all_subj.mat`.

 # Participants